Cutter's Way

-Cutter's Way (originally titled Cutter and Bone) is a 1981 American neo-noir thriller film directed by Ivan Passer.
-The film stars Jeff Bridges, John Heard, and Lisa Eichhorn.
-The screenplay was adapted from the 1976 novel Cutter and Bone by Newton Thornburg.
+Cutter's Way (originally titled Cutter and Bone) is a 1981 American neo-noir thriller film directed by Ivan Passer, and starring Jeff Bridges, John Heard, and Lisa Eichhorn.
+It is adapted by Jeffrey Alan Fiskin from the 1976 novel Cutter and Bone by Newton Thornburg.
+The musical score was written by Jack Nitzsche.
+In the film, Vietnam veteran Alex Cutter and his friend Richard Bone are embroiled in a murder investigation, after Cutter suspects that Bone was a witness.